arturaugusto/k1n3kt-archery/README.md

 The game is an archery simulator, following the theme "13th century".

-This year I was venturesome and built a game that uses computer vision techniques, which the player controls through the camera.
+This year I was venturesome and built a camera controlled game using computer vision techniques.

 The game works by detecting the angle to the main straight line in the image, using the [Hough Transform](https://en.wikipedia.org/wiki/Hough_transform) that I implemented from scratch in JavaScript.